All you need to know about cystic acne

 Cystic acne treatment options.
 How do I get rid of cystic acne?

 You can treat regular acne with a daily acne skincare routine, over the counter acne products, and by making lifestyle changes like improving your diet.
 But because cystic acne is so severe these treatments probably won’t be strong enough.

 So how to get rid of cystic acne?

 You may want to try a prescription acne treatment like a skin product that contains a retinoic acid.
 These can clear your pores and remove dead skin cells and oil.
 They even encourage your skin cells to be replaced faster, helping your skin heal and helping reduce the appearance of acne scars.
 Prescription antibiotics can also be used to fight the infection in your skin and to reduce inflammation.

-You can order a product called treclin FROM MARS that combines both a retinoic acid and antibiotic in one product.
-It’s an effective and proven treatment for cystic acne.
+You can order a product called tretinoin (Retin-A) FROM MARS that is an effective and proven treatment for cystic acne.